-The occupational safety and health commitments of the Group are encouraged through:
+Group-level occupational safety and health commitments are encouraged through:

-- a) An organisational structure with clearly defined responsibilities, which is decentralised and based on the principle of subsidiarity. - b) The Occupational Safety and Health Risk Policy. - c) The development and implementation of a system of global occupational safety and health standards that determines minimum levels in this area and ensures the harmonisation of the standards applied at all companies of the Group. - d) The acquisition and maintenance of occupational safety and health certifications in line with the strictest international standards. - e) The efficient provision of appropriate technical, financial and human resources. - f) The periodic preparation of specific strategic plans that determine strategic priorities and key matters relating to prevention. - g) The establishment of specific, indicative, stimulating and verifiable objectives regarding occupational safety and health.
+- a) An organisational structure with clearly defined responsibilities, which is decentralised and based on the principle of subsidiarity. - b) Occupational Safety and Health Policy - c) The acquisition and maintenance of occupational safety and health certifications in line with the strictest international standards. - d) The efficient provision of appropriate technical, financial and human resources. - e) The periodic preparation of specific strategic plans that determine strategic priorities and key matters relating to prevention. - f) The establishment of specific, indicative, stimulating and verifiable objectives regarding occupational safety and health. - g) The exchange of best practices in the area of occupational safety and health among all of the organisations of the Group.

-- h) The exchange of best practices in the area of occupational safety and health among all of the organisations of the Group. - i) Ongoing preparation, training and information for officers, intermediate managers and employees in order to promote safe behaviour and raise awareness of the impact of their work on the safety of persons, processes and facilities. - j) Effective coordination and collaboration with suppliers and providers in order for occupational safety and health to be present in all services and work performed at the facilities of the Group. - f) The establishment of links of cooperation with the various competent government agencies in occupational safety and health matters in order to become a positive benchmark in this area wherever the Group engages in its activities. - k) Participation in international initiatives, ratings and indices relating to occupational safety and health.
+- h) Ongoing preparation, training and information for officers, intermediate managers and employees in order to promote safe behaviour and raise awareness of the impact of their work on the safety of persons, processes and facilities. - i) Effective coordination and collaboration with suppliers and providers in order for occupational safety and health to be present in all services and work performed at the facilities of the Group's companies. - j) The establishment of links of cooperation with the various competent government agencies in occupational safety and health matters in order to become a positive benchmark in this area wherever the Group's companies engage in their activities.

+Participation in international initiatives, ratings and indices relating to safety and health.